Candles everywhere. Wax collapsing. Black velvet on the table. Dice made from bone.

 Now the bones have to answer for you.

 Maybe the collector drops.
 Maybe he crawls out of the kitchen with your face burned into his future.
-The game gives the feud a name, a portrait, and somewhere to wait.
+The feud gets a name, a portrait, and somewhere to wait.

-The current build has 20 playable jobs: debt collection, heists, smuggling, pizza work, surveillance, snitch-hunting, interrogation pressure, laundering, gambling, social scandal, good deeds with suspicious motives, pigeon racing across dirty rooftops, and other little machines for turning bad ideas into playable trouble.
+Twenty jobs.
+Debt collection, heists, smuggling, pizza work, surveillance, snitch-hunting, interrogation pressure, laundering, gambling, social scandal, good deeds with suspicious motives, pigeon racing across dirty rooftops.